Hightouch

 |---|---|---|

 | When the event happened | events[].data.timestamp_unixtime_ms | Unix timestamp in milliseconds.
-Most warehouses store this as epoch milliseconds — if yours stores seconds, multiply by 1000. |
+Most warehouses store this as epoch milliseconds.
+If yours stores seconds, multiply by 1000. |

 | A unique ID for this event | events[].data.source_message_id | Use an order ID, transaction ID, or any stable unique value.
 Rokt uses this to deduplicate events. |